Yearning for a fun getaway but nervous about traveling? We get it, and we’re here to help.

 Nearby WV State Parks & Recreation Areas

-All the West Virginia State Parks inside and surrounding the New River Gorge have excellent trails systems, beautiful vistas, and picnic facilities.
+All the West Virginia State Parks inside and surrounding the New River Gorge have excellent trail systems, beautiful vistas, and picnic facilities.
 We’ve found that while the campgrounds and facilities are well-used, we seldom encounter many other hikers on the trail systems.

 - HAWK’S NEST (12 miles from Fayetteville) -This popular state park is known for its panoramic view of the New River.
 The Hawk’s Nest Rail Trail is one of our all-time favorites.